Choosing the right outdoor wireless solution gives cities the flexibility to pick the business model that best meets their needs.

 • City and project: HarborLink Network, LLC, is a wireless LAN solution provider in the heart of downtown Dayton, Ohio.
 City of Dayton officials have big ideas about the types of services their metro wireless network can support in the future.
 They envision a day when a citywide wireless network will support remote reading of water meters, real-time video streaming to police cruisers, wireless links between emergency vehicles and hospitals for processing blood tests remotely, and even parking meter enforcement.

-William Hill, director of information and technology services for the city of Dayton, says its wireless mesh network pilot is a precursor to deployment of a comprehensive citywide network that will cover "every public space, every street and every sidewalk within the
+William Hill, director of information and technology services for the city of Dayton, says its wireless mesh network pilot is a precursor to deployment of a comprehensive citywide network that will cover "every public space, every street and every sidewalk within the city limits."

 • Business model: In this example of a managed-services model, HarborLink manages the wireless network for Dayton, providing the entire spectrum of wireless services and applications that might be used in a municipality.
 The wireless LAN solution provider can offer front-end Internet access service, which is based on advertising, completely free to the public.
 They can also add additional services, such as a VLAN for law enforcement.

 Hundreds of cities and towns are deploying outdoor wireless networks or have plans to do so.
 While all cities share a common responsibility to serve and safeguard their citizens, there is tremendous diversity in how and why cities invest in outdoor wireless networks.
 The right network infrastructure and combination of partners will provide cities with the flexibility they need to choose the right business model to wire their cities for growth and prosperity.